-Astronomy is often thought of as a field that has developed from ancient Greek scholars, but its stretches even further back most likely before recorded history.
+Astronomy has often been seen as a field first developed by ancient Greek scholars, but its origins most likely stretch back to recorded history.
 We know that astronomy has played a vital role in the agricultural cycle and early religions.
-These early innovations have led to major advancements in developing our calendar, system of time, understanding of astronomical movements and prediction, coordinate system, and mathematical developments.
+These early innovations have led to major advancements in developing our calendar, a system of time, understanding of astronomical movements and prediction, coordinate system, and mathematical developments.

 Other achievements include the understanding that solar and moon eclipses occur in periodic cycles that can be predicted.
-This eventually led to the system we call the Saros system, which is a system still used to predict eclipses.
-In fact, the world Saros derives from an Akkadian (i.e., the language used in much of Mesopotamia) word.
-In general, the system used by Mesopotamians, or more specifically the Babylonians, to calculate lunar orbit was considered to be highly accurate.
+This eventually led to the system we call the Saros system, a system still used to predict eclipses.
+The world Saros derives from an Akkadian (i.e., the language used in much of Mesopotamia) word.
+In general, the system used by Mesopotamians, specifically the Babylonians, to calculate lunar orbit was considered highly accurate.

 Additional innovations include the idea that the sky can be divided into coordinates using 360 degrees.
-In fact, this invented the idea of a coordinate system used for any type of spatial mapping, which is a system we still use.
+This invented a coordinate system used for any spatial mapping, which is a system we still use.
 In Mesopotamia, a sexagesimal system for counting and recording numeric data such as coordinates made keeping track of location convenient.
-This also works well for time and this Mesopotamian sexagesimal system is what we have inherited for using in the measurement of time, while also using the Babylonian system in our own coordinate systems.
+This also works well for a time.
+This Mesopotamian sexagesimal system is what we have inherited for use in the measurement of time while also using the Babylonian system in our own coordinate systems.

 - For information on how early observations may have developed or utilized in agriculture and religion, see: Olson, Richard.
 2010.
 Technology and Science in Ancient Civilizations.
 Prayer Series on the Ancient World.
 Santa Barbara, Calif: Praeger, Pg.
 99.